 Located in the southeast sector of the Phoenix metro, INAP’s Chandler, Arizona, data center facility at 2500 W Frye Rd, is the most recent Tier 3-design data center to enter our portfolio of Flagships.

 Interested in getting a tour of our Phoenix data centers?
+CHAT NOW

 The Phoenix data center significantly expands INAP’s Arizona footprint, adding approximately 200,000 gross square feet with up to 18 MW of highly redundant critical power capacity.
 Additional Phoenix data center specs include:

 - High Power Density: 20 kW per rack and up